 We take all reasonable steps to ensure that the information we may collect, use or disclose is accurate, complete and up-to-date.
 You have rights to access your information and correct it if it is inaccurate, out-of-date or incomplete.

 You may request access to the information we hold about you at any time by contacting us.
 We will respond to your request within a reasonable time.
-There is no fee for making a request but we may charge you the reasonable costs of providing our response to a request for access to personal information.
+There is no fee for making a request, but we may charge you the reasonable costs of providing our response to a request for access to personal information.

 You may also ask us to correct any information we hold about you by contacting us.
 We encourage you to advise us as soon as there is a change to your contact details, such as your phone number or address.
 We will deal with your request to correct your information in a reasonable time.
 If we correct your information and it is information we have provided to others, we will notify them of the correction where we are required to do so by the Privacy Act.
-If your request to correct your information relates to information which has been provided to us by a CRB or another credit provider we may need to consult with them about your request.
+If your request to correct your information relates to information which has been provided to us by a or another credit provider we may need to consult with them about your request.
 We will correct information, where we decide to do so, within 30 days of your request, or longer if you agree.

 Additionally, if you believe that in handling your personal information we have breached the Australian Privacy Principles, Part IIIA of the Privacy Act or the Credit Reporting Privacy Code and you would like to make a complaint, you may use these same contact details noted above to lodge a complaint.

 Once we receive your complaint, we will respond to you as soon as possible and will let you know if we need any further information from you.
-We will notify you of our decision within 30 days, however if we are unable to do so, we will let you know the reason for the delay and the expected time frame to resolve the complaint.
+We will notify you of our decision within 30 days, however if we are unable to do so, we will let you know the reason for the delay and the expected timeframe to resolve the complaint.

 Australian Financial Complaints Authority